RDXSun/starter-hugo-academic/content/_index.md

           description: |2-
               Responsibilities include:

-              * Responsible for the development of multimodal large models (Foundation Models), involving modalities such as video and text
+              * Responsible for the research and development of agents specifically designed for the surgical field and related applications.
+These include Multimodal Large Language Models (MLLM), specialized surgical text-based large language models (LLM), and Retrieval-Augmented Generation (RAG) methods, all aimed at expanding the knowledge boundaries of LLMs.
-              * Combined with medical and surgical scenarios, develop technical solutions for the integration of various surgical tasks and the migration of downstream tasks
+              * Responsible for conducting research on the segmentation and detection of anatomical structures and surgical instruments in clinical and surgical scenarios, with a primary focus on aiding in the diagnosis of abnormalities and providing surgical assistance.
-              * Responsible for the implementation, deployment, code review and acceptance of related project plans
+              * Responsible for formulating technical solutions that integrate various surgical tasks with medical and surgical scenarios.
+This involves developing adaptive methods that facilitate the transition of downstream tasks across diverse surgical contexts, thereby enhancing procedural efficiency and contributing to the advancement of surgical practices.
         - title: Summer Intern
           company: Centre for Artificial Intelligence and Robotics (CAIR) Hong Kong Institute of Science & Innovation, Chinese Academy of Sciences (HKISI-CAS)
           company_url: 'https://www.cair-cas.org.hk'